kadarakos/satyrid/README.md

-If you want to use the `metrics.py` script to control training the model (e.g. save model parameters based on Meteor or CIDEr), then pass the `--use_metrics` argument and install the dependencies for the [coco-caption](https://github.com/tylin/coco-caption) for the requirements.
+If you want to use the `metrics.py` script to control training the model (e.g. save model parameters based on Meteor or CIDEr), then pass `changes "use_metrics": True` as an argument and install the dependencies for the [coco-caption](https://github.com/tylin/coco-caption) for the requirements.